uperl/Net-Curl-Easy-FFI/README.md

 that google suggested for "curl".
 I felt the `Net::Curl::` namespace was already a little crowded, and I plan on adding additional modules in this namespace for other parts of the `libcurl` API.

+If you are just beginning you should start out with the [example section](#examples) below.

 # CONSTRUCTOR